Overview

 Life Cycle

 The milkweed bug undergoes incomplete metamorphosis.
 The nymphs look like adults but do not have full wings and their color pattern is different.
 They have five instars before they reach adulthood.
 Black wing pads appear early in their development.
 Eggs are a light lemon yellow changing to a reddish color.
-Incubation period is about four to five days.
+The incubation period is about four to five days.
 Each molt lasts five to six days.
 An adult will live for about one month.
 The insect overwinters as an adult.

 Integrated Pest Management Strategies